DateEdge/website/README.md

 touch .env
 ```

-Add all required variables to `.env` using `sample-dotenv` as a guide.
+Add all required variables to `.env` using `doc/sample-dotenv` as a guide.

 ## Usage